secretstartups/handbook/content/job-families/sales/professional-services-education-services.md

 ## Lab Development Engineer

-GitLab’s Education Services team is looking for an experienced lab development engineer to design and build hands-on labs.
+GitLab’s Education Services team is looking for an experienced lab development engineer to design and build hands-on labs for self-paced courses/tutorials.
 In this role, you'll have experience developing and deploying solutions using cloud-based services, and excellent writing skills.

 Additionally, the ideal candidate will have training development experience and be able to provide analysis of learning materials from a technical perspective.
 Software development experience would be a plus.
 Above all, you will have a passion for learning and contributing to team and learner success.